The Cardinals leveled the series 1-1 after winning 8-7 in 10 innings on Tuesday, their 13th head-to-head victory in 18 g...

 At the conclusion of his minor league playing career with the Yankees organization in 1993, Derek Shelton stayed involved with the Yankees and managed their minor league teams from 2000-03.

 Shelton got his first taste of MLB coaching in 2005, joining the Guardians as a hitting coach.
 He then accepted more coaching positions with Tampa Bay, Toronto and Minnesota between 2010-2019.

 He was named the manager of the Pittsburgh Pirates prior to the COVID-19 shortened 2020 season, which resulted in Pittsburgh finishing his debut season with a 19-41 record and in last place in the NL Central.

-The upcoming season will just be Reynolds’ third in MLB, but he has already shown some promise.
+The upcoming season will just be Reynolds’ fourth in MLB, but he has already shown some promise.
 In his rookie season, Reynolds went on an eight game hitting streak, and he finished fourth in the NL Rookie of the Year voting from 134 games on a team that finished with a lowly 69-93 record.

 Still got some burning questions about the Pittsburgh Pirates?
 Well, we have answered some of the most common questions people have, hopefully, you will find the answer you are looking for below!

 Where do the Pittsburgh Pirates play?

 The Pittsburgh Pirates play at PNC Park, which has been their home since 2001.